vincent-kiely/Projects/Databases/MySQL/Library Database Project/README.md

 <h1>Library Database Project</h1>

 <p>In this project, my group was tasked with creating a database with views, triggers, functions and procedures.
 We decided to create a library database that keeps tracks of members and books in the library.</p
 <p>Running the database will require setting up a database and inserting the three files included in this folder.
-(Apologies for not having it hosted on a server.)</p>
+(Sorry for not having it hosted on a server.)</p>
 <p> This project was completed, in a three person group, as part of the an Intelligent Systems module for college.
 Credit to Carla Warde, Cole Wallin for their work on the project.</p>

 <h2>Database Functions:</h2>